WeblateOrg/weblate/docs/user/translating.rst

 a translation for a new component using existing translations (translation memory).

-The automatically translated strings are labelled by :guilabel:`Automatically translated`.
+The automatically translated strings are labelled :guilabel:`Automatically translated`.

 .. seealso::